Collaborating

 Choicetech = the tools, platforms, and systems that shape our choices—often invisibly.

-Hybrid decision-making is the new norm: you + an algorithm, working together (or not).
+Hybrid decision-making is the new norm: you + digital information and systems, working together (or not).

 Choice inflation: more options, more input, more exhaustion.